 The food is good, and with only a few brief exceptions, during all our tours individual health has been good.
-At the two lodges the menu will be fixed.
+At the El Dorado lodge the menu will be fixed (but will take into account personal food issues).
 At restaurants in the larger cities and hotels, the usual choices are available, with an emphasis on good seafood.
-Breakfasts are a weak point but sufficient; early breakfasts are one of the last things to evolve in the ecotourism world; restaurant lunches and dinners are often huge.
-Overall, the foregoing may sound overly negative, but there is plenty of tasty food over this trip, and you won't lose weight unless you work at it.
+Breakfasts may be more basic but sufficient; early breakfasts are one of the last things to evolve in the ecotourism world; restaurant lunches and dinners are often huge.
+Overall, there is plenty of tasty food over this trip, and you won't lose weight unless you work at it.

 The focus will be on the endemics and specialties, but we will generally look at the widespread species because we like looking at birds, and widespread species are often what is in front of us.
-While many will take this tour because of the allure of "Santa Marta X, Y, & Z" and an opportunity to sample Colombia, this trip is several things, including a good introduction to the birds of South America (most Neotropical families are well represented in the region) and a speciespacked escape from a week of work and the mud or snow of winter, and there is no requirement other than an enthusiasm for birding and the out-of-doors.
+While many will take this tour because of the allure of "Santa Marta X, Y, & Z" and an opportunity to sample Colombia, this trip is several things, including a good introduction to the birds of South America (most Neotropical families are well represented in the region) and a species-packed escape from a week of work and the mud or snow of winter, and there is no requirement other than an enthusiasm for birding and the out-of-doors.